Refresh page if pictures

 Males are easy to identify.
 They are generally very small (though beware, you do occasionally come across quite large individuals in the Alps) and a dark, greyish brown colour above, with a sprinkling of silvery blue scales in the basal parts of the wings.
 Beneath, they are whitish, with white-ringed black spots and no orange at all, nor even a hint of a tail.
 No other male blue looks similar.
 Females are harder to separate from their close relatives, but except in the case of the Osiris blue this is not a problem because there is no geographical overlap.
 Lorquin's blue only occurs in southern Iberia and Carswell's only in southern Spain, in both cases where little blue does not fly.
 Female Osiris blues are generally bigger and often have some blue scales - always absent in little blue.
 There are also subtle differences in the disposition and shape of the underside spots - often slightly elongate towards the inner margin of the forewing.
 It is always worth looking for males to confirm the presence of little blue or Osiris blue.
 These are rarely hard to find if there is a colony present.

-Eggs are laid in the flowers of kidney
+Eggs are laid in the flowers

 vetch, into which the caterpillars burrow as soon as they hatch.
 They